csabapalfi/pagespeed-insights-scripts/README.md

 **Other audits have no direct impact on the score** (but give hints to improve the metrics).

-### How metrics are estimated?
-Is that accurate?
+### Metrics estimation: Project Lantern

 **The metrics estimation (code-named [Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md)) models and simulates browser execution.** Lantern can emulate mobile network and CPU execution.
 To achieve this it only relies on a performance trace observed without any throttling (hence the fast execution time).

 There’s an [accuracy and variability analysis](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#) available.
 Lantern trades off accuracy but also mitigates certain sources variability.

 Metrics can be over/underestimated because of:
 * differences in the unthrottled trace vs real device/throttling